mengf1/mathodyssey/README.md

 python generate_with_llama.py
 python generate_with_dbrx.py
 ```
-Please note that the api_url may be subject to change over time, you can find the newest on [power.netmind.ai](https://power.netmind.ai/inference).
+Please note that the api_url may be subject to change over time, you may check it first.

 To clean the generated answer.
 ```python